 Pair it with the perfect song

-Watching a wedding slideshow without any music is pretty awkward, so don’t forget to select the perfect track to play along with it.
+Watching a wedding slideshow without any soundtrack is pretty awkward, so don’t forget to add music to play along with it.
 We suggest picking one of your first dance runner up songs to keep things sentimental.

 Try out effects